LeetLLM

 pairwise-judge-packet.py

-1from dataclasses import asdict 2 3@dataclass(frozen=True) 4class Criterion: 5 name: str 6 question: str 7 tie_anchor: str 8 9rubric = ( 10 Criterion( 11 name="actionability", 12 question="Does the reply give a safe, useful next action?", 13 tie_anchor="Neither answer gives a meaningfully better next action.", 14 ), 15 Criterion( 16 name="clarity", 17 question="Is the replacement outcome easy for a customer to understand?", 18 tie_anchor="Both answers communicate the outcome equally clearly.", 19 ), 20 Criterion( 21 name="concision", 22 question="Does added wording contribute useful information rather than repetition?", 23 tie_anchor="The extra wording doesn't change usefulness.", 24 ), 25) 26 27def pairwise_packet(first_name: str, second_name: str) -> dict[str, object]: 28 assert first_name in safe_candidates and second_name in safe_candidates 29 return { 30 "case_id": trace.request_id, 31 "validated_context": { 32 "source_id": trace.selected_source_id, 33 "version": trace.selected_version, 34 "protected_fact": "The permitted remedy is replacement, not refund.", 35 "hard_checks": "passed before judging", 36 }, 37 "candidates": { 38 "A": answers[first_name], 39 "B": answers[second_name], 40 }, 41 "rubric": [asdict(item) for item in rubric], 42 "allowed_verdicts": ["A", "B", "tie", "needs_human_review"], 43 } 44 45packet_ab = pairwise_packet("brief", "actionable") 46assert "brief" not in packet_ab["candidates"] 47assert "actionable" not in packet_ab["candidates"] 48 49print(f"Context gate: {packet_ab['validated_context']['hard_checks']}") 50print(f"Candidate slots: {list(packet_ab['candidates'])}") 51print(f"Rubric criteria: {[item['name'] for item in packet_ab['rubric']]}") 52print(f"Verdicts: {packet_ab['allowed_verdicts']}")
+1from dataclasses import asdict 2 3@dataclass(frozen=True) 4class Criterion: 5 name: str 6 question: str 7 tie_anchor: str 8 9rubric = ( 10 Criterion( 11 name="actionability", 12 question="Does the reply give a safe, useful next action?", 13 tie_anchor="Neither answer gives a meaningfully better next action.", 14 ), 15 Criterion( 16 name="clarity", 17 question="Is the rollback outcome easy for an engineer to understand?", 18 tie_anchor="Both answers communicate the outcome equally clearly.", 19 ), 20 Criterion( 21 name="concision", 22 question="Does added wording contribute useful information rather than repetition?", 23 tie_anchor="The extra wording doesn't change usefulness.", 24 ), 25) 26 27def pairwise_packet(first_name: str, second_name: str) -> dict[str, object]: 28 assert first_name in safe_candidates and second_name in safe_candidates 29 return { 30 "case_id": trace.request_id, 31 "validated_context": { 32 "source_id": trace.selected_source_id, 33 "version": trace.selected_version, 34 "protected_fact": "The required action is rollback, not continued deployment.", 35 "hard_checks": "passed before judging", 36 }, 37 "candidates": { 38 "A": answers[first_name], 39 "B": answers[second_name], 40 }, 41 "rubric": [asdict(item) for item in rubric], 42 "allowed_verdicts": ["A", "B", "tie", "needs_human_review"], 43 } 44 45packet_ab = pairwise_packet("brief", "actionable") 46assert "brief" not in packet_ab["candidates"] 47assert "actionable" not in packet_ab["candidates"] 48 49print(f"Context gate: {packet_ab['validated_context']['hard_checks']}") 50print(f"Candidate slots: {list(packet_ab['candidates'])}") 51print(f"Rubric criteria: {[item['name'] for item in packet_ab['rubric']]}") 52print(f"Verdicts: {packet_ab['allowed_verdicts']}")

 Output